kovzol/bibref/RELEASING.md

 # Steps to release a new version of bibref

-* Change version date in cli.h, snapcraft.yaml (Linux command line), qt/main.h (Qt versions), qt/bibref.iss (Windows/Qt)
+* Change version date in version.h, snapcraft.yaml (Linux command line), qt/bibref.iss (Windows/Qt)
 * Add new release version and description in qt/io.github.kovzol.bibref.metainfo.xml
 * Commit code and push to GitHub